hawkeye-stan/msfs-popout-panel-manager/README.md

 #### Known Issues

-- If you enable touch support for a pop out panel, please do not you use a mouse to click the panel.
-It will register extra click since the app's code simulate a left mouse click when touch.

 ~~- A MSFS click through bug where pop out panel also appears on the main game screen.
 Touch will not register correctly in the section of the pop out panel where the relative position of the panel corresponds to where the panel is located on the main game screen.~~  **Asobo fixed in SU10 Beta 1.27.11.**

 ~~- When a click through occurs on non-instrumentation panel items such as throttle or switches, even though the switches will not accidentally get clicked, touch response in pop out panel may not work.
 Just touching a little bit to the left/right in the pop out panel may register your touch event correctly and trigger your intend target.~~  **Asobo fixed in SU10 Beta 1.27.11.**

-- To do a drag such a scrollbar, hold down your finger a little longer then usual and drag your finger.
-Some scrollbars also has a very narrow touch target and they will be hard to drag.
-The bigger your touch display and pop out panel size, the easier for touch the register the correct target.

 - If touch suddenly becomes unresponsive, please try to change the main view of the game such as looking left/right using keyboard shortcut.
 This will sometime reset the mouse coordinate where you touch the pop out panel.